-In November and December each year, we hold our annual “Christmas Hamper Campaign” in order to support 10 families whose names have been submitted to us by KPCC.
-Each year, after receiving generous donations, our church family wraps the boxes and pack them with food, gifts for the children and baby supplies (like diapers and formula).
-The drivers who deliver to the homes of the recipients know quite well how important these hampers are to those families and how happy they are to receive them!
+In November and December each year, we hold our annual “Christmas Hamper Campaign” to support 10 families whose names have been submitted to us by the MEA Centre.
+Each year, after receiving generous donations, our team packs gift bags with gift cards for the families to buy their preferred food and holiday presents.
+The drivers who deliver to the homes of the recipients know quite well how important these gift bags are to those families and how happy they are to receive them!

 Partners in Mission Food Bank

-The Partners in Mission Food Bank, just off Montreal Street, is also an extremely important local mission for St. Mark’s with the monthly collection of non-perishable food items from all parishioners.
+The Partners in Mission Food Bank, just off Montreal Street, is also an extremely important local mission for St. Mark’s.
+Our team runs 2-3 community food drives per year as well as collecting non-perishable food items and monetary donations from parishioners.

-St. Mark’s supports the Ministry of the Council of the North, and specifically the Arthur Turner Training School (ATTS) in Iqaluit.
-Many of us were unaware that pastors in the north receive no stipend for their work, and have huge territories to cover.
+In 2022, St. Mark’s supported the Ministry of the Council of the North, and specifically the Arthur Turner Training School (ATTS) in Iqaluit.
+Many of us were unaware that pastors in the north receive no stipend for their work and have huge territories to cover.